Existence of Schrodinger Evolution with Absorbing Boundary Condition: Results

-The terminology ``contraction'' means that $\|W_t \psi\|\leq \|\psi\|$; ``semigroup'' means that $W_t W_s=W_{t+s}$ and $W_0=I$ (the identity operator); ``strongly continuous'' means that $\lim_{t\to 0} \|W_t \psi_0 - \psi_0\| = 0$ for every $\psi_0\in L^2(\R)$.
-Since $W_t$ is in general not unitary, $\|\psi_t\|$ is in general $<1$ for $t>0$ and has the physical meaning of \be \|\psi_t\|^2 = \prob_{\psi_0} (T>t)\,. \ee The spectrum of a contraction $W$ lies in the closed unit disk $\{z\in\CCC: |z|\leq 1\}$ in the complex plane; however, $W$ is not necessarily diagonalizable.
+We give the proof in Section~\ref{sec:proofS}.
+Here, ``Lipschitz boundary'' means that each point in $\partial\Omega$ has a neighborhood $U$ such that $U\cap\partial\Omega$ is, in some Cartesian coordinate system, the graph of a Lipschitz function $f$, i.e., $U\cap\partial\Omega=\{\vx:x_d=f(x_1,\ldots,x_{d-1})\}$; a ``$C^2$ boundary'' is one for which $f$ is twice continuously differentiable; $H^2(\R)$ denotes the second Sobolev space of $\R$, i.e., the space of $\psi_0 \in L^2(\R)$ whose second distributional derivatives lie in $L^2(\R)$.
+The terminology ``contraction'' means that $\|W_t \psi\|\leq \|\psi\|$; ``semigroup'' means that $W_t W_s=W_{t+s}$ for $t,s\geq 0$ and $W_0=I$ (the identity operator); ``strongly continuous'' means that $\lim_{t\to 0} \|W_t \psi_0 - \psi_0\| = 0$ for every $\psi_0\in L^2(\R)$.
+Since $W_t$ is in general not unitary, $\|\psi_t\|$ is in general smaller than $\|\psi_0\|$ for $t>0$ and for $\|\psi_0\|=1$ has the physical meaning of \be \|\psi_t\|^2 = \prob_{\psi_0} (T>t)\,. \ee The spectrum of a contraction $W$ lies in the closed unit disk $\{z\in\CCC: |z|\leq 1\}$ in the complex plane; however, $W$ is not necessarily diagonalizable \RT{(where ``diagonal'' means ``a multiplication operator'')}.
 The generator $H$ of a contraction semigroup has spectrum in the lower half plane $\{z\in\CCC: \Im\, z\leq 0\}$; again, $H$ need not be diagonalizable.
 In the present case neither $W_t$ nor $H$ are unitarily diagonalizable (they are not \emph{normal} operators, i.e., do not commute with their adjoints), as we show in Remark~\ref{rem:diag} in Section~\ref{sec:rem}.
-At least in some cases, $H$ can be diagonalized, but the eigenfunctions are not mutually orthogonal \cite{detect-imaginary,DTT15}.
+At least in some cases, $H$ can be diagonalized, but the \RT{generalized} eigenfunctions are not mutually orthogonal \cite{detect-imaginary}.

+Intuitively speaking, the key difference between the two regularity conditions on $\partial\Omega$, Lipschitz and $C^2$, is that Lipschitz {\LFn regularity of $\partial \Omega$} allows for edges and corners (such as for a cube) while $C^2$ does not.
+A need for the weaker Lipschitz regularity assumption arises from the $N$-particle case, in which the domain in configuration space is $\Omega^N$, which will have edges and corners even if $\Omega$ has none (like a sphere); that is, $\Omega^N$ will not have a $C^2$ boundary even if $\Omega$ does, but still a Lipschitz boundary.

 The next question that arises is whether the probability distribution \eqref{probnjR} is well defined for a general $\psi$.
 The difficulty comes from the fact that \eqref{probnjR} involves evaluating $\psi_t$ on the boundary $\bou$, and $\psi_t$ may fail to be continuous; since a general element $\psi_t$ in $L^2(\R)$ is an equivalence class of functions modulo arbitrary changes on a set of volume 0, and since $\bou$ has volume 0, it is not well defined what $\psi_t$ is on $\bou$.
-A solution to this problem, due to Werner \cite{Wer87}, can be summarized as follows.
+A solution to this problem can be summarized as follows.